DAddYE/mini_record/README.md

 ## Instructions

-What you need is to move/remove `db/migrations` and `db/schema.rb`.
+What you need is to move/remove your `db/schema.rb`.
-It's no more necessary and it avoid conflicts.
+This avoid conflicts.

 Add to your `Gemfile`: